willbmisled/ECsparrow/data/ECcompareSQL.md

 ========================================================
 Stuff to do
 -------------------------
-* ready to go 20140930
+* ready to go 20141006
+* Verify that N2002 reachcode_comb is WBRCHCDE
-* But, R2002 does not have a field for incremental load.
+* R2002 does not have a field for incremental load.
 Need to verify if it is included in the input load so I can compare my method for calculating total lake concentrations.

 <!---
 use these command instead of the knit icon if you want the data and work loaded into the R workspace